-Considerable emphasis has been given creating a single leader for the Intelligence Community with management and budgetary authority necessary to control national intelligence agencies of the Community.
+Considerable emphasis has been given creating a single leader for the Intelligence Community with the management and budgetary authority seen as needed to control national intelligence agencies of the Community.
 The Joint Inquiry recommended the creation of a statutory Director of National Intelligence with "the full range of management, budgetary and personnel responsibilities needed to make the entire U.S. Intelligence Community operate as a coherent whole."
 These responsibilities would include "establishment and enforcement of consistent priorities for the collection, analysis, and dissemination of intelligence throughout the Intelligence Community."
 The DNI would have responsibilities for the "review, approval, modification, and primary management and oversight of the execution of Intelligence Community budgets...."
+16 submit a unified budget for national intelligence that reflects priorities chosen by the National Security Council....
+He or she would receive an appropriation for national intelligence and apportion the funds to the appropriate agencies, in line with that budget, and with authority to reprogram funds among the national

-The 9/11 Commission recommended that the NID "manage the national intelligence program and oversee the agencies that contribute to it."
+The 9/11 Commission recommended that a National Intelligence Director "manage the national intelligence program and oversee the agencies that contribute to it."
 The NID would: